My Story ¶

 - 1979 Mercedes-Benz 300D

 The Plymouth was my wife's first, and only, car!
 She stills loves it and drives it.
 She and her dad fixed it up over about a year.
 It was her 16th birthday gift.
 It's just one on a long list of things I was attracted to when I met her - she was a fixer too!

 The BMW has been mine for almost eight years.
 It's a fun car, fast, with a six-speed transmission and lots of torque from its V8.
 It's been rather reliable, mostly just needing new sensors from time to time, such as the crankshaft position sensor and front O2 sensors.

-I have a new passion, however, in our 1979 Mercedes-Benz 300D.
-It's a wonderful machine.
-We've had it for two years now and I've been undertaking a gradual mechanical restoration of it.
-Give it another year and I'll have put hands on just about every component on the car.
-It's a pleasure to work on, generally, and rewards the studious DIY mechanic with very reliable performance.
-I also love running 99.9% Biodiesel through it; it smells great!
+I have a new passion, however, in our 1979 and 1985 Merdeces-Benz 300D's.
+The 1979 sports a 5-cylinder 3.0 liter diesel engine making a studious 86hp.
+The 1985 has mostly the same engine, but sports a stock turbocharger bumping output to 125hp and over 180lb-ft of torque; it's almost sporty!
+They are wonderful machines.
+I've had the '79 for two years, the '85 for a few months.
+Give it another year and I'll have put hands on just about every component on these cars.
+They are a pleasure to work on, generally, and rewards the studious DIY mechanic with very reliable performance.
+I also love running 99.9% Biodiesel through them; it smells great!